 I want to be honest -- right now I feel lost.
 I know that being in recovery isn't a straight line upward, that there are dips and curves along the way.
 I know that life isn't always easy.
 I just didn't expect to feel this sense of sadness and confusion again this year, a year … Continue reading feeling lost

 As I round out my second victory lap of undergrad, I have become very acclimatized to generalized, constant anxiety.
-I was diagnosed with an anxiety disorder in 2018 after battling it for a few years without any type of outside aid, and it had reached a point of being crippling.
+I was diagnosed with an anxiety disorder in 2018 after battling it for a few years without any type of outside aid, and it had reached the point of being crippling.
 I was unable to leave … Continue reading easy ways that i self-soothe

 https://open.spotify.com/episode/5OSGPgv6XT8N0t1ib025oy?si=PFOw4eIuQlGFyC-DlX0yxQ If you've got a drive to make or simply some time to kill, why don't you spend it with my good friend Lee Carl and me?
 We disagree on a lot, but it doesn't ever stop us from having a good time and great conversation.
 Here we cover our mental health maintenance routines (up … Continue reading listen here!